getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 From a *value* perspective, there is no difference between these two references -- they both result in `undefined`.
 However, the `[[Get]]` operation underneath, though subtle at a glance, potentially performed a bit more "work" for the reference `myObject.b` than for the reference `myObject.a`.

-Inspecting only the value results, you cannot distinguish whether a property exists and holds the explicit value `undefined`, or whether ther property does *not* exist and `undefined` was the default return value after `[[Get]]` failed to return something explicitly.
+Inspecting only the value results, you cannot distinguish whether a property exists and holds the explicit value `undefined`, or whether the property does *not* exist and `undefined` was the default return value after `[[Get]]` failed to return something explicitly.
 However, we will see shortly how you *can* distinguish these two scenarios.

 ### `[[Put]]`